The application process

-nbn is required to recover part of the cost of deploying the nbn™ network infrastructure by applying a developer contribution charge per premises.
+nbn is required to recover part of the cost of deploying the nbn™ access network infrastructure by applying a developer contribution charge per premises.
 This is in accordance with the Australian Government’s Telecommunications Infrastructure in New Developments (TIND) policy.

 Developer contribution charges only apply to developers and builders.
 It is a flat rate charged for: